fiaos-org/.github/profile/README.md

 ---

-## 📖 Citation
+## Citation

-If you use this research or implementation in your work, please cite:
+If you use this research, please cite:

 ```bibtex
 @article{desilva2025umbrella,